burnpiro/erdem.pl/content/posts/2019/2019-08-10-React-performance-trick/React-performance-trick.md

 description: 'How React is able to execute so fast and still remain flexible for a developer?'
 ---

-> This post requires basic knowledge about Shapes and Inline Cache.
-If you didn't read [V8 function optimization](/2019/08/v-8-function-optimization) it might be difficult to follow this one.
+> This post requires a basic knowledge about Shapes and Inline Cache.
+If you didn't read [V8 function optimization](/2019/08/v-8-function-optimization), it might be difficult to follow this one.

 Every time someones talk about "performance" in React it's usually about virtual DOM.
-It is important piece of react but we're going to focus on sth else today (still connected).
+It is an important piece of react but we will focus on sth else today (still connected).

 ## Fibers

-In 2017 on F8 conference React announced major rewrite of their core algorithm.
+In 2017 on F8 conference React announced a major rewrite of their core algorithm.
 That's where `Fiber` comes from.
 But what that exactly is?

 A `Fiber` is work on a Component that needs to be done or was done. (another words "wrapper for processing").
 There are different ways to create Fibers but all of them have the same data structure (that's important for us).
 These are only some of them: